-Turkey, EU to hold talks amid standoff over migrants
+Turkey’s leader presses EU for help amid migrant standoff

 The situation on the Greek-Turkish land border was generally calm Monday.
 Greek authorities said in the 24 hours to Monday morning, they had blocked 1,646 attempts to cross the border and arrested two people — one Moroccan and one Egyptian.

+Fraser reported from Ankara, Turkey.
 Kirsten Grieshaber and Geir Moulson in Berlin, Samuel Petrequin in Brussels, Elena Becatoros in Athens and Costas Kantouris in Kastanies, Greece, contributed to this report.